Dique Luján House / FRAM arquitectos

 The house is implanted longitudinally on the south side of the plot, taking advantage of its size and releasing the largest area of land towards good orientations.
 Both the programmatic disposition and the section of the house respond directly to this decision.
 The service places posted on the southern limit and the main ones on the opposite, gaining orientation and opening towards the land.

-A longitudinal circulation in which instances of storage, distribution and arrival occur, makes the boundary between smaller and larger rooms while coinciding with the position of the ridge.
-In this way there is an asymmetry in the section of the house that is reflected directly on the roof skirts.
+A longitudinal circulation in which instances of storage, distribution, and arrival occur, makes the boundary between smaller and larger rooms while coinciding with the position of the ridge.
+In this way, there is an asymmetry in the section of the house that is reflected directly on the roof skirts.
 This is projected of free runoff and steep slopes due to the presence of deciduous specimens.

 Three patios interrupt the continuity of the roof.
-The one of largest dimension sponsors the arrival of the staircase from the ground while at the same time functioning as an exterior expansion space.
+The largest one marks the arrival at the staircase from the ground while at the same time it functions as an exterior expansion space.
 "The Walnut patio" surrounds the existing tree preserving it and incorporating its trunk into the interior landscape of the house.
 Finally, an empty space coincides with the access hall to sift the visual relationship with the neighbor.

 A gallery of constant depth, except when merging with the access patio, runs through the entire front of the house and refers back to the island's architectural character.
 Since there were no restrictions to access the lot with traditional transport, the separation of the house from the ground is solved by the execution of three reinforced concrete beams that supported on a series of shafts refer to the typical palafitos of the Delta islands.

-A succession of wooden structural frames are placed on the beams.
-They delimit both the interior and exterior spaces, being at the same time a supporting and spatial structure.
+A succession of wooden structural frames is placed on the beams.
+They limit both the interior and exterior spaces, being at the same time a supporting and spatial structure.
 This constructive logic moves away from the traditional Baloon-frame system, allowing flexibility in the assembly of the interior and exterior spaces as well as in the dimensions and quantities of window treatments.